japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 [NOTE]
 ====
-`InputAdapter` link:spark-sql-SparkPlan-InputAdapter.adoc#generateTreeString[shows itself with no star in the output] of link:spark-sql-dataset-operators.adoc#explain[explain] (or link:spark-sql-catalyst-TreeNode.adoc#numberedTreeString[TreeNode.numberedTreeString]).
+`InputAdapter` link:spark-sql-SparkPlan-InputAdapter.adoc#generateTreeString[shows itself with no star in the output] of link:spark-sql-dataset-operators.adoc#explain[explain] (or [TreeNode.numberedTreeString](catalyst/TreeNode.md#numberedTreeString)).

 [source, scala]
 ----